openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 }

 type NetworkDeviceSpec struct {
-  // gateway is an IPv4 or IPv6 address which represents the subnet gateway,
+  // Gateway is an IPv4 or IPv6 address which represents the subnet gateway,
   // for example, 192.168.1.1.
   // +kubebuilder:validation:Format=ipv4
   // +kubebuilder:validation:Format=ipv6
   Gateway string `json:"gateway,omitempty"`

-  // ipAddrs is a list of one or more IPv4 and/or IPv6 addresses and CIDR to assign to
+  // IPAddrs is a list of one or more IPv4 and/or IPv6 addresses and CIDR to assign to
   // this device, for example, 192.168.1.100/24.
 IP addresses provided via ipAddrs are
   // intended to allow explicit assignment of a machine's IP address.
   // +kubebuilder:validation:Format=ipv4